nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation Details
 `MainWindow.fxml` is modified to update the UI from the original single-panel view to include an additional right panel.

-Since there is a need for the schedule list to be a constant panel, which is separate from the `PersonListPanel`, a `ScheduleListPanel` under `UI` had to be created along with a `ScheduleListCard` class also under `UI`.
-The `ScheduleListCard` will contain a selective set of information related to a schedule compared to `PersonCard`.
+Since there is a need for the schedule list to be a constant panel, which is separate from the `StudentListPanel`, a `ScheduleListPanel` under `UI` had to be created along with a `ScheduleListCard` class also under `UI`.
+The `ScheduleListCard` will contain a selective set of information related to a schedule compared to `StudentCard`.

-Correspondingly, `PersonListCard.fxml` and `PersonListPanel.fxml` had to be created too.
+Correspondingly, `StudentListCard.fxml` and `StudentListPanel.fxml` had to be created too.

 Since the `UI` depends on the `Model`, there was a need to update the model to now include a `UniqueScheduleList`.
 This `UniqueScheduleList` would store the filtered version of the original `AddressBook`, based on the current date.